 Use one hand to force the Sunflower head edges to touch on the backside.
 This allows the seeds to be easier to manipulate for removal.
 Use your other hand to firmly run across the seeds.
 Seeds will begin to pop out and land in your mixing bowl.
 You may also find that some may shoot across the room as well.

 There maybe inch worms or other small insects that greet you as you remove the seeds.
 This is not a cause for worry, your sunflower seeds are fine.
 Continue to rub your hand accross the sunflower heads until you have removed all the seeds.
 Some areas will be tighter.
 If you meet too much resistance you can change your grip on the sunflower head to get those spots to loosen up.

 If you want to store sunflower seeds for planting the following year.
 Simply rinse them then spread flat on cardboard or a cookie sheet lined with parchment to dry.
 Allow them to dry a full 24 hours.
 Then store in a dry airtight container in a cool place until you are ready to plant again.

-Growing and Saving Sunflower Seeds
+Benefits of Growing and Saving Sunflower Seeds

 © 2018 Cynthia Hoover